yuvraj824/tataplay-m3u/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-Join%20Channel-blue?logo=telegram)](https://t.me/YGX_WORLD)
 [![PHP](https://img.shields.io/badge/PHP-7.4%2B-purple)]()

 > ⚠️ **Disclaimer:** This project is for educational purposes only to demonstrate authentication and IPTV streaming mechanics.
 I am not responsible for any misuse of the code that may cause revenue loss to the concerned parties and owners of these services.
-This code is protected under the [GPL](https://github.com/yuvraj490/zee5-live-channels/blob/main/LICENSE) license.
+This code is protected under the [GPL](https://github.com/yuvraj490/tataplay-m3u/blob/main/LICENSE) license.

-<h4 align='center'>© 2023-25 YGX WORLD</h4>

 <!-- DO NOT REMOVE THIS CREDIT -->
 <!-- © 2023-25 yuvraj824 -->